Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/peer_discovery_README.md

 - Creates a fresh peer_discovery.json file with empty peers
 - Ensures no stale peer information persists between restarts
 - Resets all internal tracking variables
+- Implements a STARTUP_DELAY (default: 10 seconds) to allow LoRa radio initialization

 ### 3. Configuration and Filtering
-- Uses config.py for key settings:
+- Uses config.py (located at `{BASE_DIR}/tak_transmission/reticulum_module/new_implementation/config.py`) for key settings:
   - APP_NAME and ASPECT for filtering announces (e.g., "atak.cot")
   - ANNOUNCE_INTERVAL for periodic announces (60 seconds)
   - PEER_TIMEOUT for stale peer removal (300 seconds)
   - BASE_DIR for file paths
+  - STARTUP_DELAY for LoRa radio initialization (10 seconds)
 - Aspect filtering ensures only relevant peers are discovered
 - Only processes announces matching "{APP_NAME}.{ASPECT}"
 - Nodes must share the same APP_NAME and ASPECT to be discovered as peers